konovod/linprog/README.md

   bounds: {Symphony::Constraint.integer, Symphony::Constraint.new(0.0, 6.0, integer: true)})
 pp x, f

-# there is also more complex interface that allows to save\load problems, but it's WIP
+# there is also more complex interface that allows to save\load problems, but it's WIP, check spec dir for it
 ```